When to plant Phlox in Clay County, FL

 Clay County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 18 and first fall frost is November 27.

-Clay County County sits in USDA Zone 9a.
+Clay County sits in USDA Zone 9a.
 Phlox grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Phlox grow in Clay County County's climate?
+Can Phlox grow in Clay County's climate?

 Your Clay County Garden Planner — Free